techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 15. }

 What is the result?
 (Choose one.)

-a.
-1 2 3
+A. 1 2 3

-b.
-Compilation fails because of an error in line 12.
+B. Compilation fails because of an error in line 12.

-c.
-Compilation fails because of an error in line 13.
+C. Compilation fails because of an error in line 13.

-d.
-Compilation fails because of an error in line 14. e.
+D. Compilation fails because of an error in line 14. e.
 A ClassCastException is thrown at runtime. f.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: